raspberrypilearning/cd-sebento-appinv-1/en/step_6.md

 + Name your new screen whatever you like.
 I decided to be unimaginative and leave it as `Screen2` for now!

 + Your new screen will be blank.
 Add a **Label** with your next question and four **Buttons** with answers, just like on the last screen.
 Drag a **TinyDB** on too so you can get that score value you stored!
-I've asked what dogs are most closely related to (it's wolves!) but you pick whatever works for the quiz you're writing.
+I've asked what country produces the most rice (it's India!) but you pick whatever works for the quiz you're writing.

++ Add some code in the **Blocks** view that looks like this.
+Remember to use the right **Button** for your right answer (my one was on `Button3`)!:

+![](images/subsequent store score.png)

+--- collapse ---
+---
+title: Why is the code different this time?
+---

-+ In this case, my right answer was on `Button3` but the code to change the score has to be a little cleverer here, since you've first got to **get** the value of `score` before you can add `1` to it and **store** it.
+The code to change the score has to be a little cleverer here, since you've first got to **get** the value of `score` before you can add `1` to it and **store** it.

 Also, since there will only be a value there if the player got the right answer on the last screen, you need to set a default value if there's nothing there.

-+ So add some code in the **Blocks** view that looks like this (remember to use the right **Button** for your right answer!):

-![](images/subsequent store score.png)
+--- /collapse ---

 Great!
 But how do players get from `Screen1` to `Screen2`?
 You need to go back to `Screen1` and give them a way!